Children with Incarcerated Parents (CIP) Initiative

 Since fiscal year 2008, the Institute for Municipal & Regional Policy (IMRP) at Central Connecticut State University has been receiving annual funding from the Connecticut General Assembly to administer competitive grants for providing positive interventions for at-risk youth whose parent(s) and/or family members have been incarcerated.
 The IMRP continually seeks to gain an additional understanding of these children and their service-needs through research, evaluation and outreach activities.
 As-such, the IMRP, in collaboration with several faculty members from the Connecticut State College & Universities system, as well as other universities and colleges, is evaluating the effectiveness of direct care services in alleviating negative responses to parental incarceration and improving the positive attributes of CIP.
 The mission for the CIP Initiative is to improve the quality of supports for children with incarcerated parents by using the various data and knowledge it gains to inform public policy and practice.

 The IMRP is a non-partisan, University-based organization dedicated to enriching the quality of local, state and national public policy.
 The IMRP tackles critical and often under addressed urban issues with the intent of ensuring the most positive outcomes for affected individuals and entities.
 In doing so, the IMRP bridges the divide between academia, policymakers, practitioners and the community.
-The IMRP’s current projects include: Connecticut Sentencing Commission, Racial Profiling Prohibition Project, Release News, Commission on Racial and Ethnic Disparity in the Criminal Justice System, Results First, Youth Violence Prevention in New Haven, and the Children with Incarcerated Parents Initiative.
+The IMRP’s current projects include: Connecticut Sentencing Commission, Racial Profiling Prohibition Project, Commission on Racial and Ethnic Disparity in the Criminal Justice System, Results First, Youth Violence Prevention in New Haven, and the Children with Incarcerated Parents Initiative.

 The CIP Initiative’s Guiding Principles